Diocese of Allentown: Reports of sexual abuse

 In early 2016, Pennsylvania Attorney General Josh Shapiro convened a grand jury investigation into the alleged sexual abuse of minors by Catholic clergy in six Pennsylvania dioceses, including the Diocese of Allentown.
 That same month, the grand jury report named 37 priests in the diocese with credible accusations of sexual misconduct over several decades.
 Bishop Schlert stated that the cases dated back decades and that most of the accused priests were dead or no longer active in the ministry.
-Schlert also said that the diocese had had a zero tolerance policy for sexual abuse since 2003.
+Schlert also said that the diocese had had a zero-tolerance policy for sexual abuse since 2003.

 Shapiro criticized Schlert for his role in handling the sex abuse allegations.
 Commenting on the grand jury report, Schlert noted that "much has changed in the past 15 years, notably, that the diocese immediately removes accused priests from ministry and reports allegations to law enforcement."
 The diocese removed three priests from ministry after the grand jury report was released; one was reinstated when the allegation was determined to be unfounded.

-The Pennsylvania grand jury report revealed copies of letters between Bishop Welsh and Bishop Leroy T. Matthiesen of the Diocese of Amarillo.
+The Pennsylvania grand jury report in 2018 revealed copies of letters between Bishop Welsh and Bishop Leroy T. Matthiesen of the Diocese of Amarillo.
 The conversation was about a retired priest in Amarillo who was a recovering alcoholic.
-Welsh expressed concerns that the priest continue to be closely supervised.
+Welsh expressed that the priest still needed to be closely supervised.
 In 2002, the priest was arrested for abusing a 15-year-old boy.

-In August 2018, Kevin Lonergan was charged with indecent assault and corruption of minors after inappropriately touching a 17-year-old girl and sending nude images of himself to her.
+In August 2018, Kevin Lonergan, a diocesan priest, was charged with indecent assault and corruption of minors after inappropriately touching a 17-year-old girl and sending nude images of himself to her.
 In February 2020, Lonergan was convicted and sentenced to time in prison.

 In May 2020, Timothy McGettigan, a former parishioner of St. Catharine of Siena Parish in Reading, sued the diocese.
-He said that he was sexually abused in the 1970s by Joseph Grembocki and David A. Soderlund, along with other priests he could not identify.
+He said that he was sexually abused in the 1970s by two priests, Joseph Grembocki and David A. Soderlund, along with other priests he could not identify.
 Soderlund was defrocked in 2005 and Grembocki died in 2016.
-Though Soderlund was named in the Pennsylvania grand jury report, Grembocki was not.

-In August 2020, it was announced that the diocese had 20 new sex abuse lawsuits.
+Though Soderlund was named in the Pennsylvania grand jury report, Grembocki was not.In August 2020, it was announced that the diocese had 20 new sex abuse lawsuits.